moorepants/eme171/content/pages/octave-matlab-integration-best-practices.rst

    \mathbf{r} = \mathbf{g}(t, \mathbf{x}, \mathbf{p})

-Similarily to the function that evaluates the differential equations, create an Octave/Matlab function that returns the input vector given the current time, state, and constant parameter values.
+Similarity to the function that evaluates the differential equations, create an Octave/Matlab function that returns the input vector given the current time, state, and constant parameter values.
 Save this as ``eval_input.m``.